taylorjordanNC/business-management-software/src/README.txt

-Title: Business Management Application
+# Business Management Application

-Purpose: This application manages the appointments, contacts, customers, and employees/users within a business.
+This is a demo application to manage the appointments, contacts, customers, and employees/users within a business.
 Each user is able to efficiently track their schedule and list of customers and contacts in order to operate more productively for their business.

-Author: Taylor Jordan Smith
-Email: tsm1121@wgu.edu

-Application Version: 1.0
-Date: 11-11-2020
+## IDE/Language

 IDE: IntelliJ Community 2020.2
 JDK: Java version 14.0.2
 JavaFX: JavaFX 14.0.2.1

-Directions:
+## Instructions

 Application may be started from the main thread and the appropriate 'Run' button within your default program.
 You may log in with the following credentials:
 Username: admin (This will give you access to every feature.)